A microchip carries a number unique to your dog.

 If your dog is not mentioned above, you can still get it microchipped.
 There are many dogs already microchipped by caring owners.
 Many exotic and expensive breeds are microchipped all over the world.
 Talk to your veterinarian or contact us.

-If your dog is lost, stolen or has escaped and strayed, it can easily be identified.
-If your dog is stolen, there is nowhere in New Zealand where it cannot be traced if it is scanned.
+If your dog's stolen, there's nowhere in New Zealand where it cannot be traced if it's scanned.

 Veterinarians can microchip